 6. Access to a Global Workforce

 While the COVID-19 pandemic was a health disaster of epic proportions, it also had far-reaching effects on the workforce.
-Data researchers at Ladders say that not only is remote work here to stay, but that “25% of all professional jobs in North America will be remote” by 2023.
+Data researchers at Ladders say that not only is remote work here to stay but that “25% of all professional jobs in North America will be remote” by 2023.
 In fact, 100% of the team at The Impact Investor are remote workers, and that’s not going to change!

 Ladders CEO Marc Cenedella points to this surge in remote work opportunities as the biggest American societal shift since World War II.
 As a result, global employers are discovering access to a much wider talent pool.